 A college dean who didn’t know what graduate school was when she arrived as a freshman at the University of South Carolina.
 An academic advisor who is the daughter of migrant farmworkers.
 A graduate student from rural South Carolina who wasn’t sure he belonged at the state’s flagship university.

-At USC, 21 percent of the student body identifies as first-generation college students, meaning their parents did not complete a four-year degree.
+First-generation college students come from all sorts of backgrounds and bring a variety of perspectives to campus.
+At USC, about one-fifth of the student population identifies as first-generation college students, meaning their parents did not earn a four-year college degree.

 Meet our first-gen students